-Learn from food safety and conservation professionals about their experience with viable best co-management practices.
+Learn from food safety and conservation professionals and farmers about their experience with viable best co-management practices.

 In 2019, the coordinator worked with partners from the North Shore Economic Vitality Partnership and extension agents of the University of Hawaii to cull a list of potential best co-management practices from hundreds, to just a few dozen.
 This process involving completing an initial matrix of potential practices, and then working together with the partners to identify that the venn diagram method was the best way to proceed (see identification process document linked below).
 The venn diagram categorizes those practices considered to function towards food safety, for conservation, or for both (hence a co-management practice).
 The reduced list of practices were ranked by agricultural professionals during interviews to identify those most relevant and viable to consider for the venn diagram.

 The project coordinator traveled to California to visit with agricultural professionals in regard to food safety and conservation efforts.
 These meetings connected the coordinator with various useful resources, previous work conducted on the topic (outside of Hawaii), and provided a network of support and advice for future workshop and outreach materials.

-In Hawaii, the coordinator has met with local agricultural professionals in the same regard, to share the co-management approach as well as to discuss the framework of project goals and how to best disseminate useful information to farmers later this year.
+In Hawaii, the coordinator met with local agricultural professionals in the same regard, to share the co-management approach as well as to discuss the framework of project goals and how to best disseminate useful information to farmers in 2020.

 Jacob Guth and Meaghan Donovan of California Certified Organic Farmers discuss best management practices with the coordinator (left) along with Jo Ann Baumgartner of Wild Farm Alliance (middle left), and Danny Karp of UC-Davis (middle right).
 Kali Feiereisel from Community Alliance with Family Farmers and Judith Redmond of Fully Belly Farm share insight and hosted a farm tour highlighting potential co-management strategies (right).

-Agricultural professionals interviews for this process have guided the vetting process of potential co-management processes required to prepare for farmer interviews in Hawaii.
+Agricultural professional interviews guided the vetting process of potential co-management processes required to prepare for farmer interviews in Hawaii.